 Many people are familiar with money transfer operators such as MoneyGram or Western Union, which are renowned for sending money quickly to almost anywhere in the world.
-These international wire transfers are particularly useful when a recipient doesn’t have access to a bank account, is in a remote area or needs cash fast.
-One useful example is in the case of a stolen wallet, where the recipient needs immediate funds.
+These international wire transfers are particularly useful when a recipient doesn’t have access to a bank account, is in a remote area, or needs cash fast.
+One example is in the case of a stolen wallet, where the recipient needs immediate funds.

-Send money online using online transfer services
+Send money with online transfer providers

 Sending money using a foreign exchange broker

 Dedicated foreign exchange (FX or forex) companies are increasingly offering an advanced range of transfer and exchange services to compete with traditional methods of sending money abroad.
 Some benefits offered by FX brokers include free transfers, online money transfers, better exchange rates, 24-hour support, and access to online tools such as foreign exchange alerts and the ability to set your own desired exchange rate.
 If you’re planning to send large sums of money abroad (more than EUR 1,000–5,000, for example), using a forex broker can be a convenient option.

 You must first deposit the funds you want transferred into the FX broker’s account (usually online, although other options exist such as direct payment from your bank), after which they exchange your money and send it abroad.
 Although your FX broker might offer a free transfer, your own bank may charge a fee to transfer the money into the FX’s account.
 This, however, will typically be the cost of a local bank transfer (or free) if you use a broker who has a bank account in the same country, or if it is a euro transfer within the EU and qualifies for the SEPA agreement.